the-confused-genius/nymble-Task/README.md

 If the MCU receives 'size' as 0, it stops receiving the packets and prepares end transmission, which is reading from eeprom (packet wise) and sending it back to PC

+### Merts

+The code is highly scalable, the input string could be as large the entire storge of the external eeprom The baud rate could be 1 bits / second to 115200 bits / second

+Task Syncronization is taken very seriously here.
+Hence the variable baud does not effect the firmware.

+Baud calculation is event based, the timer waits for the entire buffer to be received, but once entire packet is received the uart interput would stop the timmer.
+Giving us an accurate timming calculation

 ### Pin Mapping